GreiffLab/immuneREF/README.md

 Quickstart worfklow
 ===================

 The quickstart workflow in immuneREF_quickstart.R shows the simplest application of 'immuneREF'.
 In it we run an analysis on a tutorial repertoire dataset consisting of four simulated immune repertoires (included in the package).
 At the end of the quickstart script, a heatmap visualizing the similarity landscape of the tutorial repertoires is generated.
-For a more detailed, step-by-step analysis we additionally provide a tutoiral R script (immuneREF_tutorial.R)
+For a more detailed, step-by-step analysis we additionally provide a tutorial R script (immuneREF_tutorial.R)

 Performing the analysis